tinacms/tina-cloud-starter/readme.md

 NEXT_PUBLIC_REDIRECT_URI=<This will be the URL of this Vercel deployment>/admin
 ```

-*You will need to trigger a redeploy from Netlify's UI for these environment variables to take effect*
+*You will need to trigger a redeploy from Vercel's UI for these environment variables to take effect*

 Now that we have a live site, we can take the deployment URL and use it within our Tina Cloud app's `Callback URL` field.
 Go to the [dashboard](https://auth.tinajs.dev), click into your new app, and change its `Callback URL` to `[your deployment URL]/admin`